nawa094/nawa094.github.io/blog/2025-07-12-understanding-mcp-servers-the-future-of-ai-integration.md

 ---

 **Want to learn more?** Check out the [official MCP documentation](https://modelcontextprotocol.io/introduction) and start experimenting with connecting AI to your own data sources.

-**Interested in building MCP solutions for South African businesses?** I'd love to hear your ideas - feel free to reach out!

-Wrap up your thoughts here.